Research ( full-time, part-time)

 Distance-learning supervision available on this course.

-Our PhD research programmes will allow you to explore your interests in philosophy, supported by the expertise of our staff.
+Our PhD research programmes will allow you to join one of our research projects or explore your own interests in Philosophy, supported by the expertise of our staff.

 Our permanent supervisory staff are recognised as international experts in their fields.
 They’ve produced a large number of influential books, journal articles and edited collections, and won funding for a variety of prestigious research projects.
 Our philosophy expertise includes: